How Politics of Misdirection Fuel Coronavirus and Amazon Fires

 Bolsonaro’s anti-environment initiatives are well documented: a law providing amnesty for land grabbers, a de facto moratoria on fines for environmental crimes, and firings and protests against environmental enforcement agents after successful operations.

 The effects of these actions are already evident.
 The deforestation rate has increased by 51 percent in the first trimester of this year compared to the same period of last year, even though it is the rainy season when floods and mud make deforestation more expensive.
-These signals point in one nefarious direction: last year’s Amazon fires are going to be repeated this year, but on larger scale.
+These signals point in one nefarious direction: last year’s Amazon fires are going to be repeated this year, but on a larger scale.

 Amazon Fires